Charity shops: Welsh government review into cutting aid

 "However, I do think charity shops now have an unfair advantage over independent traders on the high street.

-"The low level of business rates they pay means that they're able to offer more in rent, and so they're forcing up the cost of units for retailers who have to pay the full whack."'Clinging on'
+"The low level of business rates they pay means that they're able to offer more in rent, and so they're forcing up the cost of units for retailers who have to pay the full whack."

 The Charity Retail Association estimated that its Welsh members raised £12m for good causes last year.